pogzyb/czdsdump/README.md

 # czdsdump

-Utility for dumping zone files from the CZDS to an S3 Bucket or FileSystem.
+Utility for dumping zone files from the Centralized Zone Data Service to an S3 Bucket or File System.

 > The Centralized Zone Data Service (CZDS) is an online portal where any interested party can request access to the Zone Files provided by participating generic Top-Level Domains (gTLDs).